 The breaker switch handles are in the on position when the handles are all the way towards the center of the breaker panel.
 If they are positioned toward the outside of the panel, they are in the off position.
 The tripped state will be somewhere in the middle with the window showing red.
 To reset this state, you'll need to switch off the breaker before turning it back on.

-Like I said, turning them on is no big deal, but you may want to practice a time or two just in the event you ever have to either reset a tripped breaker or turn one on.
-That way you'll be familiar with what a circuit breaker does and how they function as a disconnect switch.
-Remember, if a caveman can do it, why can't you turn on a circuit breaker?
+Turning them on is no big deal, but you may want to practice a time or two just in the event you ever have to either reset a tripped breaker or turn one on.
+That way, you'll be familiar with what a circuit breaker does and how they function as a disconnect switch.